 In the above link you can find the full text of the regulation, which is available in every single language of each EU member state.
-As the text of the regulation is fairly long and can be quite lawyerish in its use of language, we will break it down for you in easy-to-understand bits.
+This text can however be a bit lawyerish to read and hard to comprehend for those uninitiated into aviation specifics and law.

-Needless to say, you are only covered if you have a fully confirmed reservation for your flight, which means that you need to have an e-ticket (or old-fashioned paper ticket) issued.
+First of all, EC/261 applies only to passengers with a fully confirmed reservation for your flight, which means that you need to have an e-ticket (or old-fashioned paper ticket) issued.

 To which flights and airlines does EC/261 apply?